ds4dm/ZERO/docs/support_files/tutorials/IPG.rst

     \quad \quad x^i \ge 0 \\
     \quad \quad  x^i_j \in \mathbb{N} \quad  \forall j \in \mathcal{I}^i

-where :math:`\mathcal{I}` is the set of indices of integer variables.
+Where :math:`\mathcal{I}` is the set of indices of integer variables.
+In other words, the objective function takes a specific bi-linear form.

 ====================================
 A quick example
 ====================================

-Consider the following Integer Programming Game: The first player is the **x** player, where its leader's decision variables are :math:`x`.
+Consider the following Integer Programming Game: The first player is the **x** player, whose decision variables are :math:`x`.
 The second player is the **y** player where its variables are :math:`y`.

 .. note::
-    We slightly change the notation with respect to ZERO's arguments for the sake of exposition of this game.
-    For instance, here for :math:`x` we point to the decision variables of the first player, instead of the parameters of a  :cpp:class:`IP_Param`.
+    We slightly change the notation with respect to ZERO's arguments for the exposition of this game.
+For instance, here for :math:`x`, we point to the first player's variables instead of the parameters of a  :cpp:class:`IP_Param`.
 The example below should clarify any doubt.

 .. image:: IPG.png
   :width: 500
   :alt: The Integer Programming Game for this example is a Knapsack Game.

-The x player's optimization problem is given below
+The x player's optimization problem is as follows

 .. math::